Skyjaheim2/Sky-Ratings/README.md

 # Sky-Reviews

-Sky-Reviews is a flask application inspired by https://www.themoviedb.org/?language=en-US that allows users to view and leave reviews on movies using the TMBD API.
+Sky-Reviews is a flask application inspired by https://www.themoviedb.org/?language=en-US that allows users to view and leave reviews on movies using the TMDB API.

 ![image](https://user-images.githubusercontent.com/64718777/160221263-d1a9ae6b-a62e-4a69-b5ba-9e2e8d31b5f7.png)
 ![image](https://user-images.githubusercontent.com/64718777/160304836-6e9214cb-0a46-4f78-990d-ccdab2b5f108.png)